misingnoglic/misingnoglic.github.io/_posts/2018-09-18-college-guide.markdown

 First of all, make sure the school has an actual computer science major.
 There are a lot of "spinoff" majors, that sound like things such as "information systems", "computer systems", "computer information systems", "computer management", "information technology", and other names of this sort.
 These are different things, and great things to study if you want to, but they are __not__ computer science.

 Second of all, check out their computer science program and course offerings.
 You can go to most university websites and see the classes they offer that semester, as well as the classes that they normally offer.
 See how well they correlate to the list I put above, as well as how they compare to other universities.
-Do
+What is required to major?
+Do they offer good courses that you could see yourself enjoying?

 Additionally, look through some of the professors.
 It's a good sign if they got their PhDs at good schools, and have good backgrounds in computer science.
 Another thing to check for is research that they actively work on, but note that if they are working at a primarily teaching school, then research may not be a focus of theirs.
 Doing a quick Google search should bring up their university website, or at least their LinkedIn profile.